Medium/medium-api-docs/README.md

 ### 2.1.
 Browser-based authentication

-First you must [register an application](https://medium.com/me/applications) on Medium.
+First you must register an application through your [settings page](https://medium.com/me/settings) on Medium.
 Then we will supply you a `clientId` and a `clientSecret` with which you may access Medium’s API.
 Each integration should have its own `clientId` and `clientSecret`.
 The `clientSecret` should be treated like a password and stored securely.

 The first step is to acquire a short term authorization code by sending the user to our authorization URL so they can grant access to your integration.